Diseases

 The Asian hornet, Vespa velutina, is now increasing called the yellow legged hornet after one of its distinguishing features.
 It arrived in

 Europe in 2004 and has since spread as far as the Channel Islands and it is thought that an early example found in Kent in 2024 may have overwintered there.
-The threat is getting closer.
+Nests have been reported as far north as Hull so the threat is getting closer.

 It is slightly smaller than the European hornet but that is not present on the Island so the best comparison is a huge, noisy wasp.
 The queen is some 30mm long.
 The hornet has an orange face and the abdomen is mostly black except for the fourth abdominal segment which has a yellow band.
 It can be mistaken for the harmless wood wasp but the latter has a distinguishing long ovipositor at the end of its abdomen.